MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs-classic.md

     However, the user account that configures the scanner still requires the **db_owner** role for the scanner configuration database.
 If you only have the Sysadmin role until the scanner installation is complete, [grant the db_owner role to the user account manually](#create-a-user-and-grant-db_owner-rights-manually).

-- **You cannot have the Sysadmin role at all**.
-If you cannot be granted the Sysadmin role even temporarily, you must ask a user with Sysadmin rights to manually create a database before you install the scanner.
+- **You cannot have the Sysadmin role at all.** If you cannot be granted the Sysadmin role even temporarily, you must ask a user with Sysadmin rights to manually create a database before you install the scanner.

     For this configuration, the **db_owner** role must be assigned to the following accounts: